-Bacalar lagoon is a spectacular blue lake so popular for its multiple shades of blue and the tranquil homonymous village on its shore where many tourists flocks all year round to enjoy these amazing views and the laidback vibes.
+The Bacalar lagoon, or Laguna Bacalar, is a spectacular lake so popular for its multiple shades of blue and the tranquil homonymous village on its shore where many tourists flocks all year round to enjoy these amazing views and the laidback vibes.

-The Laguna Bacalar is situated at about 3.5 hours drive from Tulum (5 hours by BUS).
+The Laguna Bacalar Mexico is situated at about 3.5 hours drive from Tulum (5 hours by BUS).

 A few days in Bacalar Mexico could be enough to appreciate its beauty and feel the magic, but you might be tempted to stay longer and enjoy the great atmosphere and the tranquillity, relax at the soothing view of the 7 shades of blue of the water and try all the lovely places to hang out, and why not, have some adventurous activities.

 Bacalar nightlife might seem too quiet for the party lovers, so you guys, be aware of that; there is a very young crowd of travelers who love to just hang out in the few bars or cantine with live music, mingle, dance, and chill.

 During the day there are quite a few activities that you can do and enjoy.

 Or you can just relax on your charming eco-lodge right on the lagoon.

 Traveling alone as a female is super easy and fun in Bacalar.
 If you wish to stay on your own you can move around safely and find secrets and tranquil spots and if you like to mingle and meet new people there are many opportunities to do so on tours or in the many restaurants and bars.

 The lovely resort town is popular for the huge lagoon of 7 shades of blue or maybe more.
 The name Bacalar comes from the Mayan Syancaan Bacalal, (syan = birth) Bacalal = place of reeds.
 Despite the indisputable beauty of the soothing huge mirror of crystalline water, this destination has been developing as a touristy place only in the past 3 years.